CSS Position Relative vs Position Absolute

 Through these examples, you have seen differences between absolute and relative positioned elements.

-We hope this article clarified some doubts related to absolute and relative positioning and will help in any future projects.
+We hope this article clarifies some doubts related to absolute and relative positioning and will help in any future projects.

 Check out other detailed articles related to CSS properties such as this one: CSS Positions, SASS and LESS Nesting.